 Starting in September there will be a school counselor outside of the cafeteria each Wednesday to assist students with their immediate questions and requests.
 Things typically handled during a Wednesday session include: general questions, help scheduling an appointment, receive testing info on ACT/SAT/Compass/ASVAB, pick-up forms, requesting GPA/rank and request your school records.

 COLLEGE ESSENTIALS NIGHT

 This year the counseling office will host an combination event with two presentation sessions.
-Junior and Senior students/parents/guardians are targeted to attend this event and it will begin at 6pm.
+Junior and Senior students/parents/guardians are targeted to attend this event.

 - Part I – ACT/SAT Info – targets students who have not taken the ACT/SAT college entrance exams, or students who would like to have more information about these two exams.
 A representative from C2 Education will lead this session to provide quality information in a timely manner and there is typically time for participants to ask a few questions of our expert guest speakers.